-The Samaria Gorge is one of the longest gorges in Europe and it’s located on the island of Crete (don’t forget to check out my post dedicated to Crete if you’re headed there).
+The Samaria Gorge is one of the longest gorges in Europe and it’s located on the island of Crete.
 You might not have heard of it until now, so you might be a little confused as to why exactly it should be on your bucket list.

 Well, read on friend, and open that Pinterest board or secret word doc that you’re keeping your list on, because hiking the Samaria Gorge totally deserves a place on your bucket list.

 Put hiking the Samaria Gorge on your bucket list if…

 Okay, I’m kidding a little bit, but you should be at least moderately fit to attempt this hike.
 It’s about 6-8 hours of hiking and though it’s mostly downhill, it’s hard.
 Especially for me, not-very-active-girl.
 I had just moved away from New York and my mindset was something like “I walked a lot in New York, this will be like that.”
 Um… not so much.

 That said, it’s an awesome trail.
 It takes you essentially down the side of a mountain, through a riverbed and past amazing vistas and crazy cliff faces.
 The views were truly awe-inspiring.
 So let’s stop talking struggle and start talking stunning, right?